backdrop-contrib/file_resup/README.md

 TESTED
 -----

-This module is not working currently, and I don't have time to debug it currently.
-When you try to upload a file, you get this error message:

-"An error occurred while uploading file dummy.jpg.
-Please click Upload to retry."
+This module has been tested working in Backdrop 1.3 uploading images and using the settings form.

 KNOWN ISSUES
 ---------------------

-ported but not currently working.
+none

 SPECIAL THANKS
 --------------

 This module port has been sponsored by VR Sites. (http://beta.vrsites.com)  Special thanks to them!

+Special thanks to gifad <https://github.com/gifad> for the PR to finish this module!
+Excellent job!

 REQUIREMENTS
 ------------

-Javascript enabled on your website and modern browsers which support the HTML5 multiple features.
+Javascript enabled on your website and modern browsers which support the HTML5 multiple upload feature.
+This module is not guaranteed to work in every browser, but will not break in older browsers.

 INSTALLATION
 ------------